 This generates several Java constructs that implement Java classes and interfaces to serve specific roles.
 You may choose to use either the TIE or the ImplBase approach.
-For further details, refer to "OrbixWeb IDL Compilation" in the OrbixWeb Programmer's Guide.
+For further details, refer to the chapter "IDL to Java Mapping" in the Orbix Programmer's Guide Java Edition.

-If your application uses the load balancing features of OrbixNames, described in Chapter 3 on page 37, you must also pass the other OrbixNames IDL file, LoadBalancing.idl, through your IDL compiler, for example:
+If your application uses the load balancing features of OrbixNames, described in the chapter "Load Balancing with OrbixNames Using Java", you must also pass the other OrbixNames IDL file, LoadBalancing.idl, through your IDL compiler, for example: